allenporter/thebends/avr/README.md

 ### rtl8019as/ - Realtek RTL8019AS Driver

-The Easy Ethernet/AVR comes with a pretty good example driver written by Fred Eady (of <a href="http://www.edtp.com">EDTP Electornics</a>).
+The Easy Ethernet/AVR comes with a pretty good example driver written by Fred Eady (of [EDTP Electronics](http://www.edtp.com").
 I've written a stripped down library based on his examples that will invoke your callback when a packet is received.